arechnitzer/CLP1/clp1-changelog.md

 ---

 # CLP-1 Differential Calculus textbook
+* 2021 July 27 - Expanded the definition at the beginning of Section 1.8.
+* 2021 July 26 - Corrected lets typos.
+* 2021 July 12 - Renamed/renumbered some Appendix B subsections in clp_1_dc_text.pdf to match the .html version.
 * 2021 May 12 - Added a figure to Example 3.4.12.
 * 2021 March 12 - Typo correction just after Example 4.1.3.
 * 2021 March 9 - Added an appendix about numerical root finding.